Canceled: Zoning Board of Appeals – February 2019

 CHIEFS REPORT:

-There were three calls in June as follows:
+There were five calls for December 2018 as follows:

-MOTION: A motion was made by Commissioner R. Rifenburgh, seconded by Commissioner Miller to adjourn at 8:30 P.M.
+A motion was made to adjourn by Commissioner Bauer, seconded by Commissioner Miller at 9:30 PM.

 Respectfully submitted,